LettError/MutatorMath/README.md

 ## Dependencies

-The basic Mutator and Location objects will run on any standard Python 2.7 or higher distribution, but has not been tested on Python 3.x.
+The basic Mutator and Location objects will run on any standard Python 2.7 or higher distribution, and is been tested on Python 3.5 or higher.

 The UFO processing tools in MutatorMath need some additional libraries.
-Note that anticipating the move to UFO3, MutatorMath already uses the UFO3 branches for Defcon, FontMath.
-While these modules have received a lot of testing, these are not the main branches yet.
+Note that anticipating the move to UFO3, MutatorMath already uses the UFO3 branches of Defcon, FontMath.
+While these modules have received a lot of testing, these UFO3 branches have only recently become the main branches of development.
 UFOlib has moved to the unified-font-object repository.

 | Library  | Author                    | Branch | URL                                              |
 | -------- | ------------------------- | ------ | ------------------------------------------------ |